Program

 Data spaces as key enablers for AI

-AI relies on access to vast amounts of high-quality data, but ensuring this access in a secure, trustworthy, and interoperable way remains a major challenge.
+high-quality data, but ensuring this access in a secure, trustworthy, and interoperable way remains a major challenge.

 This session will review the essential role of data spaces to support the successful development and deployment of AI applications.
 We will discuss how data spaces can provide the required access to high-quality data that large AI models require as well as how they can evolve in a symbiotic relationship with AI technologies, enabling mutual benefits and successfully paving the way to trustworthy AI in Europe.